altshadow69/apb-minimized/README.md

 ## About
+The purpose of this config is to improve and modernize the look of APB’s UI,
+- and implementation of the in-game icons. an detailed guide can be found [Here!](https://github.com/altshadow69/apb-minimized/blob/main/APBIcons.md)

-The purpose of this config is to improve and modernize the look of APB’s UI.
-Since UE3 has been plague for this game, Just pray For UE5 to be a eazy modder friendly.
+Since UE3 has been plague for this game, Just pray For UE5 to be a modder friendly.

-> [!WARNING]
-> this config is still working progress so stay tune for more updates!

 ## Installation
-To install the configuration, just drag and drop the `APBGame` file from your downloads into `APB Reloaded\APBGame` file.
+- To install the configuration, just drag and drop the `APBGame` file from your downloads into `APB Reloaded\APBGame` file.

-after that, go to the `APB Reloaded\Binaries` and create a shortcut for `APB.EXE`, then go to the Properties in shortcut application into Target and add this next to the command line `-language=1031` then launch the game via shortcut application.
+- after that, go to the `APB Reloaded\Binaries` and create a shortcut for `APB.EXE`

+- then go to the Properties in shortcut application into Target
+- and add this next to the command line `-language=1031` then launch the game via shortcut application.

 ![Preview](https://i.imgur.com/ygONQe8.png)
 > [!IMPORTANT]